 Work has started on medieval weaving, in partnership with professional re-enactors Ruth Gilbert and Tim Jenkins and The Weavers House (www.theweavershouse.org).
 Here we see Ruth and Tim using the replica medieval horizontal loom and winding quills at the Weavers House.

-The next step will be medieval tanning, which we hope will be filmed in early 2018 at the UK’s only traditional tanning works in Devon.
+The next step will be medieval tanning, which we captured in 3D in September 2020 at the UK’s only traditional tanning works in the Forest of Dean.
+The finished model will be available to the public later in 2021.

 Suburban Spon Street was the location for the medieval tanning industry.
 In the late medieval period leather was used for making belts, purses, shoes, boots, gloves, saddles and tents and for carrying liquids.